Residency Application & General Information

 The Veterinary Medical Teaching Hospital does not offer programs which qualify individuals to meet California State or National Board exams, nor does the residency program meet the requirements for Educational Commission for Foreign Veterinary Graduates (ECFVG).

-IT IS ESSENTIAL THAT NEW RESIDENTS BE AVAILABLE TO BEGIN THEIR RESIDENCY PROGRAM ON AUGUST 1 OF EACH YEAR with the following exceptions: Lab Animal/Primate Medicine is a 29 month program and the start dates are July 1 or December 1 of each year.
+IT IS ESSENTIAL THAT NEW RESIDENTS BE AVAILABLE TO BEGIN THEIR RESIDENCY PROGRAM ON AUGUST 1 OF EACH YEAR with the following exceptions: Most internships begin starting July 1.

 The University of California, Davis, and the Veterinary Medical Teaching Hospital are interested in candidates who are committed to the highest standards of scholarship and professional activities, and to the development of a campus climate that supports equality and diversity.